Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Introduction

 where $\alpha\in(0,1)$. $\mathbf{x}\in\mathbb{R}^d~(d=1,2,3)$ is the spatial coordinate vector, $\Phi=(\phi_1(\mathbf{x}), \phi_2(\mathbf{x}))^T$ is a two-component vector wave function, $V(\mathbf{x})$ is a real-valued external trapping potential, $\beta_{11},\beta_{22},\beta_{12}\in\mathbb{R}$ are interaction constants \cite{kawaguchi2012spinor,bao2018mathematical}.

 With appropriate discretizations, many methods have been proposed for computing the ground state of multi-component BECs, which includes Gauss-Seidel-type methods for the vector GP equation \cite{chang2005gauss}, the normalized gradient flow method for spin-1 BECs \cite{bao2007mass,bao2013efficient,bao2008computing} and the projection gradient method for spin-2 BECs \cite{wang2014projection}.
 However, most of the existing numerical methods evolve from the gradient flow method, and thus converge slowly or even have no convergence guarantee in general.
-Recently, the state-of-art Riemannian optimization method solving minimization problems on matrix manifold \cite{absil2008optimization} has been introduced to compute the ground states of BECs.
-Tian et al. \cite{tian2020ground} proposed an efficient regularized Newton method for the spin-$F~(F=1,2,3,\cdots)$ cases with three different retractions on the manifold.
-On the other hand, there have been efficient Newton-based methods with locally quadratically convergence computing the ground states of single-component BECs \cite{liu2020positivity,du2022newton,huang2022newton}, which are easy to implement and require no complicate manifold optimization theory.
+Recently, the state-of-art Riemannian optimization method solving minimization problems on matrix manifold \cite{absil2008optimization} has been introduced to compute the ground state of BECs.
+Tian et al. \cite{tian2020ground} proposed an efficient adaptive regularized Newton method for the spin-$F~(F=1,2,3,\cdots)$ cases with three different retractions on the manifold.
+On the other hand, there have been efficient Newton-based methods with locally quadratically convergence computing the ground state of single-component BECs \cite{liu2020positivity,du2022newton,huang2022newton}, which are easy to implement and require no complicate manifold optimization theory.
 Particularly, these methods are positivity presesrving for the BEC problem discretized with the finite difference scheme and thus can find a positive ground state, the existence and uniqueness of which has attracted much attention \cite{bao2013mathematical,bao2018mathematical,bao2013efficient}.
 To our best knowledge, the existing methods for the multi-component BECs cannot guarantee a positive solution unless the initial point is close enough to a positive ground state.

 In this paper, we aim to provide an efficient global convergent algorithm for computing a class of multi-component BECs and explore the positivity preserving property of proposed algorithms under some conditions.
-In order to achieve this goal, we first consider the finite difference and Fourier pseudo-spectral discretization of the two-component BEC problem \eqref{equ:spin-1/2}, both of which lead to the following structured nonconvex optimization problem with spherical constraints
+In order to achieve this goal, we first consider the finite difference and pseudo-spectral discretization of the two-component BEC problem \eqref{equ:spin-1/2} with real-valued ground state, both of which lead to the following structured nonconvex optimization problem with spherical constraints